clux/modul8/Readme.md

  - Encapsulate all exported data in the closure inhabited by `require()`
  - Incorporate globally available libraries into the module system via automatic arbiters

+Additionally, node modules can be required (if installed) as if on the server!
 To dive in properly; consult the [api docs](http://clux.github.com/modul8/docs/api.html).

 ## Features